manika-midha/coding-exercises--python-crash-course-Eric-Matthes/README.md

-# Below is a list of all the coding exercises I have undertaken.
+# Below is a list of all major coding exercises I have undertaken.
 ## Order of display :
 ### File name : Project Description.
 Technology used.
 Modules
 ### used with respective functions.
 Source of the code